-Following a DUI arrest, the primary goal of our DUI defense attorneys is to find ways to challenge the charge outright, in hopes of a dismissal or not guilty verdict.
-However, when the chances of that are slim, we may adjust our strategy to negotiate with prosecutors to amend the charge from DUI to the less serious offense of reckless driving.
+Following a Fort Lauderdale DUI arrest, the primary goal of our DUI defense attorneys is to challenge the charge outright and secure a dismissal or not guilty verdict.
+However, when the unfavorable evidence is substantial and chances of that are slim, we may adjust our strategy to negotiate with prosecutors, requesting to amend the charge from DUI to the less serious offense of reckless driving.

 Some of the benefits of pleading DUI down to a reckless driving charge: